balanced/balanced-docs/api/holds.rst

 .. cssclass:: method-section

-list all holds
+List all Holds
 --------------

 Returns a list of holds you've previously created.
 The holds are returned in sorted order, with the most recent holds appearing first.

-.. container:: method-description
+.. cssclass:: dl-horizontal dl-params

   ``limit``
       *optional* integer.
 Defaults to ``10``.